Statue of Lucille Ball (Celoron, New York): Scary Lucy

-A life-size bronze statue of Lucille Ball was installed in her hometown of Celoron, New York in 2009.
-The statue depicts Ball during the climactic scene from the 1952 I Love Lucy episode "Lucy Does a TV Commercial", in which Ball's character, Lucy Ricardo, hawks the alcohol-rich patent medicine Vitameatavegamin while experiencing the effects of a heavy dose of the tonic.
+A life-size bronze statue of Lucille Ball was installed in Ball's hometown of Celoron, New York in 2009.
+The statue depicts Ball during the climactic scene from a 1952 I Love Lucy episode entitled "Lucy Does a TV Commercial"; in that scene, Ball's character, Lucy Ricardo, hawks the alcohol-rich patent medicine Vitameatavegamin while experiencing the effects of a heavy dose of the tonic.

-The statue's appearance met with disappointment and anger in Celoron.
-Celoron residents noted that the statue bore little resemblance to Ball, and that it had an unhinged, androgynous appearance.
-The statue has been compared to a zombie from The Walking Dead.
-It has also been likened to "Conway Twitty, the snake from 'Beetlejuice' and actor Steve Buscemi".
+The statue met with disappointment and anger in Celoron.
+Celoron residents noted that the statue bore little resemblance to Ball and that it had an androgynous, unhinged appearance.
+The statue has been likened to singer Conway Twitty, to actor Steve Buscemi, and to the snake from Beetlejuice.
+It has also been compared to a zombie from The Walking Dead.
+The New York Times has described the statue as a "glaring hulk that would be unrecognizable were it not for a bottle of Vitameatavegamin in her hand".
 One columnist from The Buffalo News asserted that the statue's "deranged grimace and jagged teeth inspire more dread than reverence".
-The New York Times has described the statue as a "glaring hulk that would be unrecognizable were it not for a bottle of Vitameatavegamin in her hand".
 The statue became known as Scary Lucy.

 A Facebook campaign entitled "We Love Lucy!
 Get Rid of this Statue" was commenced in 2012.
 Dave Poulin, the creator of the statue, communicated with town officials about potential modifications to the statue; however, Poulin and the town were unable to reach an agreement as to compensation.

 Scary Lucy garnered little outside attention until 2015, when images of it went viral and received international media coverage.
 At that point, Poulin publicly apologized for the statue in a letter to The Hollywood Reporter.
-He said, "'I take full responsibility for "Scary Lucy," though by no means was that my intent or did I wish to disparage in any way the memories of the iconic Lucy image.
+He said, "'I take full responsibility for 'Scary Lucy,' though by no means was that my intent or did I wish to disparage in any way the memories of the iconic Lucy image.
 From the day of its installation, I have shared my disappointment in the final outcome and have always believed it to be by far my most unsettling sculpture, not befitting of Lucy's beauty or my ability as a sculptor'".
 In addition, Poulin offered to fix the statue at no charge.
 Celoron Mayor Scott Schrecengost declined Poulin's offer, stating that the town wished to hire a different artist instead.

 When a new statue of Lucille Ball (known to many as Lovely Lucy) was installed in August 2016, Scary Lucy--which "remains an attraction"--was placed 75 yards from it so tourists and others could conveniently visit both statues.

+As of February 2017, Poulin had given up sculpting.